St Arnaud, Victoria: Climate

 St Arnaud has a warm temperate climate with Mediterranean characteristics.
 Summers are usually very warm and dry but thunderstorms can occur.
-Maximums around 32C are expected with minimums around 15C.
-Winters are quite frosty most nights but daytime temperatures seem to climb to about 9-14 with varied weather.
+Maximums around 32°C–40°C are expected with minimums around 15°C. Winters are quite frosty most nights but daytime temperatures seem to climb to about 9°C–14°C with varied weather.

 Present

 The town features many well-preserved historic buildings which line the main thoroughfare of Napier Street, including a generous collection of pubs.
 A number of attractive gardens exist in town, including Pioneer Park (believed to be Australia's only remaining public park designed by Edna Walling), the Queen Mary Botanic Gardens, the Market Square gardens adjacent to the council offices and Lord Nelson Park which offers sporting facilities as well as attractions such as the old Lord Nelson Mine and views from Wilsons Hill.